People Clerk helps you with your small claims court lawsuit.Get Started

 How Do I Contact the San Francisco Small Claims Court Clerk?

-- The San Francisco Small Claims Court Clerk is located on the 1st Floor of the San Fransico Superior Court.
+The San Francisco Small Claims Court Clerk is located on the 1st Floor of the San Francisco Superior Court.
 Once you pass through security, make a left.

 Can I File My Small Claims Court Case in San Francisco?

 You may be able to sue in San Francisco County small claims in other situations.
 For example: